 We have implemented this “Visual Standards” initiative to ensure that we operate to the highest possible standards.
 The visual guide’s pictorial examples – taken from best practice on our own sites and using our own equipment – ensure that everyone including Estimators, Contracts Staff, Contracts Supervisors, Scaffolders and Labourers can visualise and understand best practice and put it into place on all of our projects.

 An example would be the Visual Standards of Going Beyond SG4 Preventing falls in scaffolding operations.

-TRAD are a long standing member of the confederation and the NASC achieved zero fatalities last year (indeed there has only been one fatality in the last twelve years).
-SG4 has been revised three times since its inception and the current revision SG4 reflects the challenges facing our industry through new fall protection technology, and changing methods of construction and maintenance (and is part of a suite of guidance produced by the NASC, including safety and technical guidance, with SG4 and TG20 being the best known).
+TRAD are a long standing member of the confederation and the NASC achieved zero fatalities last year (indeed there has only been one fatality in the last fifteen years among NASC member companies).
+SG4 has been revised many times since its inception and the current revision SG4 reflects the challenges facing our industry through new fall protection technology, and changing methods of construction and maintenance (and is part of a suite of guidance produced by the NASC, including safety and technical guidance, with SG4 and TG20 being the best known).